simone-sanfratello/nodejs-gp/doc/Build.md

 #### Base
 You can build the kart following the instructions from [CamJam Edukit](https://thepihut.com/products/camjam-edukit-3-robotics).
 It's a good solution, but I suggest to use a small wood board with and a wheel like [this](http://i.ebayimg.com/thumbs/images/g/eMcAAOSwmfhX4-7-/s-l225.jpg) instead of the box and wheel from the kit, because they are very unstable.
-Anyway, remember the kit come for educational scope.
+Anyway, remember the kit come for **educational purpose only**.

 #### Raspberry and Motors